XO3D Studio · Guide

 A render farm processes 3D files.
 A CGI studio creates them — with creative direction, material craft, and production management.
 The difference is not technical.
 It is the difference between a production partner and a processing service.

 The distinction matters because buying the wrong type of service produces a predictable outcome: technically processed output that doesn't work commercially.
-A render farm given a poorly lit, generically materialled 3D scene will return a well-processed version of that poor scene — faster and cheaper than a CGI studio, and worth proportionally less.
+A render farm given a poorly lit, generically materialled 3D scene will return a well-processed version of that poor scene, quickly, and with no one accountable for whether the scene was right to begin with.
+What comes back is worth proportionally less.

 Understanding what you are actually commissioning — and what the output of that commission will be — is the most important decision a brand or agency makes at the start of a product CGI project.